 Is Anagen Effluvium Reversible?

-In most cases, anagen effluvium is reversible.
+Anagen effluvium is usually reversible.
 That’s because this condition spares the hair follicle stem cells, so your hair can start to regrow just after a few weeks.
 It might become more noticeable to you after 1-3 months.

-Some people, however, regrow their hair with different a texture, colour, and thickness.
+Some people, however, regrow their hair with different texture, colour and thickness.
 For instance, if you had wavy or curly hair, it might grow out straight.
 Or it can also change colour and become grey.
 Keep in mind that these hair changes can be permanent.

 Unfortunately, in some cases, anagen effluvium can lead to permanent hair loss as can happen in radio or chemotherapy.